 The encoder is a neural network.
 Its input is a datapoint , its output is a hidden representation , and it has weights and biases .
 To be concrete, let’s say is a 28 by 28-pixel photo of a handwritten number.
 The encoder ‘encodes’ the data which is -dimensional into a latent (hidden) representation space , which is much less than dimensions.
 This is typically referred to as a ‘bottleneck’ because the encoder must learn an efficient compression of the data into this lower-dimensional space.
 Let’s denote the encoder .
 We note that the lower-dimensional space is stochastic: the encoder outputs parameters to , which is a Gaussian probability density.
 We can sample from this distribution to get noisy values of the representations .

 The decoder is another neural net.
 Its input is the representation , it outputs the parameters to the probability distribution of the data, and has weights and biases .
 The decoder is denoted by .
 Running with the handwritten digit example, let’s say the photos are black and white and represent each pixel as or .
 The probability distribution of a single pixel can be then represented using a Bernoulli distribution.
 The decoder gets as input the latent representation of a digit and outputs Bernoulli parameters, one for each of the pixels in the image.
 The decoder ‘decodes’ the real-valued numbers in into real-valued numbers between and .
-Information is lost because it goes from a smaller to a larger dimensionality.
+Information from the original -dimensional vector cannot be perfectly transmitted, because the decoder only has access to a summary of the information (in the form of a less-than--dimensional vector ).
 How much information is lost?
 We measure this using the reconstruction log-likelihood whose units are nats.
 This measure tells us how effectively the decoder has learned to reconstruct an input image given its latent representation .

 The loss function of the variational autoencoder is the negative log-likelihood with a regularizer.
 Because there are no global representations that are shared by all datapoints, we can decompose the loss function into only terms that depend on a single datapoint .
 The total loss is then for total datapoints.
 The loss function for datapoint is:

 The first term is the reconstruction loss, or expected negative log-likelihood of the -th datapoint.
 The expectation is taken with respect to the encoder’s distribution over the representations.
 This term encourages the decoder to learn to reconstruct the data.
-If the decoder’s output does not reconstruct the data well, it will incur a large cost in this loss function.
+If the decoder’s output does not reconstruct the data well, statistically we say that the decoder parameterizes a likelihood distribution that does not place much probability mass on the true data.
+For example, if our goal is to model black and white images and our model places high probability on there being black spots where there are actually white spots, this will yield the worst possible reconstruction.
+Poor reconstruction will incur a large cost in this loss function.

 The second term is a regularizer that we throw in (we’ll see how it’s derived later).
 This is the Kullback-Leibler divergence between the encoder’s distribution and .
 This divergence measures how much information is lost (in units of nats) when using to represent .
 It is one measure of how close is to .